 Hair loss is common during menopause because estrogen and progesterone levels are usually lower.
 Those are the hormones that play a huge role in hair growth.
 Once the body notices that estrogen and progesterone levels have decreased, an increased production of androgens develops.
 DHT (dihydrotestosterone) is an androgen that is responsible for causing follicles to shrink and produce thinner, more brittle hair.

 Extreme heat with blow drying, curling irons or straighteners can damage the hair because by drying it out.
 This can make the hair more brittle as well.
 Deep conditioning treatments once or twice a week can keep hair healthy and hydrated.

 If you notice a significant amount of sudden hair loss be sure to see your primary care physician (PCP).
 Your PCP can prescribe medications that can help balance out your hormones.
 You may also be taking a medication that can cause hair loss as a side effect so be sure to speak with your physician about this possibility as well.
 Always talk to your doctor before discontinuing any medications.

 Rogaine (minoxidil) is an over-the-counter topical medication that can help prevent and maintain hair loss.
 This topical medication does need to be used consistently to see results.

 If you are experiencing moderate to severe hair loss, other options maybe be recommended.
-Popular treatment options include PRP+ACell and FUE or FUT hair transplantation.
-For a complimentary hair restoration consultation, please (801) 776-2220 or contact us HERE.
+Popular treatment options include FUE or FUT hair transplantation.
+For a complimentary hair restoration consultation in Draper or Layton, please (801) 776-2220 or contact us HERE.